The Boys Season 3 teaser goes viral

 This resulted in Bill Butcher’s wife Becca Butcher getting killed as well.

 Karl Urban plays the leading role of protagonists Billy Butcher while the role of his sidekick Hughie Campbell is being played by Jack Quaid.
-Erin Moriarty is seen as Starlight whereas Dominique McElligott stars as Queen Maeve.
+Erin Moriarty will be seen as Starlight whereas Dominique McElligott is starring as Queen Maeve.

 — Prime Video (@PrimeVideo) January 7, 2022